Election According to Foreknowledge is the Key!

 Mark the blameless man, and behold the upright: for the achărı̂yth of that man is peace.
 But the transgressors shall be destroyed together: the achărı̂yth of the wicked shall be cut off.”

 Yet, the Bible gives us reasons to believe that no one will stand before God on the day of judgment without having actually heard the Gospel.
-After all, if Christ really died for every single descendant of Adam as we are told in John 3:16; Isaiah 45:21-22; Luke 2:10; John 1:29; John 4:42; John 6:51; John 12:47; Romans 3:21-23; Romans 5:18; Romans 11:32; 2 Corinthians 5:14-19; Hebrews 2:9, 1 Timothy 2:4,6; 1 Timothy 2:11; 1 Timothy 4:10; 2 Peter 2:1; 1 John 2:2; 1 John 4:14 etc. then why would He not tell everyone for whom He died about the good news of the Gospel?
-I mean, who would die in the place of a condemned man in order to secure his freedom (Romans 5:7-8) and then neglect to inform the man that this free gift had come upon him (Romans 5:18)?
+After all, if Christ really died for and is the Savior of every single descendant of Adam as we are told (in John 3:16; Isaiah 45:21-22; Luke 2:10; John 1:29; John 4:42; John 6:51; John 12:47; Romans 3:21-23; Romans 5:18; Romans 11:32; 2 Corinthians 5:14-19; Hebrews 2:9, 1 Timothy 2:4,6; 1 Timothy 2:11; 1 Timothy 4:10; 2 Peter 2:1; 1 John 2:2; 1 John 4:14 etc.) then why wouldn’t He tell everyone for whom He died about the good news of the Gospel?
+I mean, who would die in the place of a condemned man in order to secure his freedom (Romans 5:7-8) but neglect beforehand to inform the condemned man that this free gift had come upon him (Romans 5:18)?
 No merciful person would do so, yet in their flawed attempts to explain what the Bible says about the Gospel, many theologians have ended up accusing God of doing this very thing!
 Isn’t it understood from reading Psalms 98:9 that God will judge the world with equity?
 Yet, by refusing to affirm the claim that all souls will hear the Gospel, many Christian leaders are effectively accusing God of being inequitable.
 They are telling the world that the biblical God condemns to Hell those who have never heard nor rejected the Gospel in spite of the fact that several Scriptures actually militate against such a premise.
 For example, Paul in Colossians 1:23 says,

 … be not moved away from the hope of the gospel, which ye have heard, and which was preached to every creature which is under heaven; whereof I Paul am made a minister

 According to the 19th century Methodist theologian Dr. Adam Clarke, the Colossians 1:23 phrase “every creature which is under heaven” is a Hebraism for “the whole human race.”
 If Clarke is right then this Hebraism must include those who (due to some unfortunate circumstance) never made it out of the womb but are still descendants of Adam and are therefore human.
 Moreover, Colossians 1:23‘s use of the past tense “was preached” is an indication that Paul here is speaking prophetically—i.e. he envisions a time when it will be true that the Gospel was preached to every member of the human race.
-The Gospel of Luke asserts a similar proposition in its summary of Isaiah 40:5, & Isaiah 52:10, for Luke 3:6 declares that “all flesh shall see the salvation of God.”
-Moreover, like Colossians 1:23, Psalm 98:2-3 also employs the past tense when asserting that “the LORD hath made known His salvation” and that “all the ends of the earth have seen the salvation of our God.”
+The Gospel of Luke asserts a similar proposition in its summary of Isaiah 40:5, & Isaiah 52:10.
+For Luke 3:6 declares that “all flesh shall see the salvation of God” and partially attributes the prophecy to John’s ministry of repentance and evangelism.
+If “all flesh shall see the salvation of God” then how can it be maintained that there are some who may never hear the Gospel?
+Like Colossians 1:23, Psalm 98:2-3 also employs the past tense when asserting that “the LORD hath made known His salvation” and that “all the ends of the earth have seen the salvation of our God.”
+These verses are not to be taken hyperbolically; they are literal promises which God intends to fulfill.

 But I say, Have they not heard?
 Yes verily, their [i.e. the preachers] sound went into all the earth, and their words unto the ends of the world.